ekedonald/Automating-AWS-Infrastructure-with-IaC-using-Terraform/README.md

 But we still have a problem.
 When you the `terraform apply -auto-approve` command with this configuration, it may succeed for the first time but by the time it goes into the second loop, it will fail because we still have `cidr_block` hard coded.
 The same `cidr_block` cannot be created twice within the same VPC.
 So we have little more work to do.

+Run the `terraform destroy -auto-approve` command to remove all the AWS resources.

 #### Let's Make The `cidr_block` Dynamic
 The `cidrsubnet()` function is introduced, it accepts 3 parameters.
 The first use cases will be updating the configuration then exploring its internals.